NORMA Group SE (NOEJ.F) (ETR:NOEJ) PT Set at €54.00 by Berenberg Bank

-NORMA Group SE (NOEJ.F) (ETR:NOEJ) received a €54.00 ($63.53) price target from research analysts at Berenberg Bank in a note issued to investors on Wednesday, Borsen Zeitung reports.
-The brokerage presently has a “buy” rating on the stock.
-Berenberg Bank’s price target points to a potential upside of 35.81% from the company’s previous close.
+NORMA Group SE (NOEJ.F) (ETR:NOEJ) has been assigned a €54.00 ($63.53) price target by research analysts at Berenberg Bank in a research note issued on Wednesday, Borsen Zeitung reports.
+The brokerage currently has a “buy” rating on the stock.
+Berenberg Bank’s price target would suggest a potential upside of 31.51% from the stock’s current price.

 NORMA Group SE, together with its subsidiaries, manufactures and sells engineered joining technology solutions in Europe, the Middle East, Africa, the Americas, and the Asia-Pacific.
 The company provides quick connectors, hose clamps, retaining clamps, and pipe couplings.
 Its products are used in cooling system, air intake and induction, aviation, irrigation, marine, off-road, pharma and biotech, and road applications.